andrew-saydjari/ApogeeReduction.jl/plan.md

 # Code Development Plan

 ## Big Picture Questions
 - I am leaning towards a slight refactoring, where we run everything per chip.
 It would really help with overheads.
-It would just mean we launch 6 jobs nightly.
+It would just mean we launch 6 jobs nightly. [agreed]
 - Related to the first+next question.
 When do we want the chips combined?
-- When do we split from all fibers in exposure to single object files
+- When do we split from all fibers in exposure to single object files [at dither combination]
 - What tuple do we want to use as an identifier (file naming)?
 Currently using (tele,mjd,chip,expid).
 - What foldering do we want? apMADGICS folders per fiber, because that is how the priors should be loaded at that stage.
 Nightly processing lends itself to MJD foldering.
 - What information gets carried where?
 Do we carry telescope header information to each stage?
 What meta information is in a lookup table and what needs to follow spectra?